uoy-ads/hsds-data-catalogue-docs/docs/index.md

 - **Where** - Filter by geographic location or heritage site
 - **When** - Explore by date ranges

-Built on the same robust infrastructure developed by the [ARIADNE Research Infrastructure](https://www.ariadne-research-infrastructure.eu/) for the [ARIADNE Portal](https://portal.ariadne-infrastructure.eu/), our catalogue is designed to suit Heritage Science Data Service's distinctive collection of scientific datasets, analytical reports, and research resources.
+Built on the robust infrastructure developed by the [ARIADNE RI](https://www.ariadne-research-infrastructure.eu/) for the [ARIADNE Portal](https://portal.ariadne-infrastructure.eu/), the HSDS Data catalogue is designed to suit a distinctive collection of scientific datasets, analytical reports, and research resources.

-For further information about the Archaeology Data Service, please visit the [**HSDS Website**](https://hsds.ac.uk/).
+The Heritage Science Data Service provides core digital research services as part of the [RICHeS programme](https://www.riches.ukri.org/), the UK’s Research Infrastructure for Conservation and Heritage Science.
+For further information please visit the [**HSDS Website**](https://hsds.ac.uk/).

 ## How to Use This Guide

-This user guide will help you navigate the features of the catalogue, from basic searching and browsing to advanced data discovery.
+This user guide will help you navigate catalogue feature's, from basic searching and browsing to advanced data discovery.

-Navigate through the guide using the **menu on the left-hand side of the page**.
+**Getting around:** Navigate through the guide using the **menu on the left-hand side of the page**.
 The guide has been organised to build from basic concepts to more advanced features.

 **Navigation features:**